On symplectic birational self-maps of projective hyperk\"{a}hler manifolds of K3$^{[n]}$-type: Introduction

 \section{Introduction}

-A hyperk\"ahler manifold (\textsl{HK manifold} for short) is a simply connected compact K\"ahler manifold $X$ admitting an everywhere non-degenerate holomorphic $2$-form $\sigma$ that generates $H^0(X,\Omega_X^2)$.
+A hyperk\"ahler manifold (\textsl{HK manifold} for short) is a simply connected compact K\"ahler manifold $X$ admitting an everywhere (unique up-to scalar) non-degenerate holomorphic $2$-form $\sigma$ that generates $H^0(X,\Omega_X^2)$.
 We say that a HK manifold is of K3$^{[n]}$-type if it is a smooth deformation of the Hilbert scheme of $n\geq 2$ points on a K3 surface.
 The goal of this paper is to study (symplectic) birational self-maps of finite order on such HK manifolds.
-Birational self-maps that are not biregular are hard to come across (for instance, on K3 surfaces there are none).
-On the Hilbert scheme of points on K3 surfaces of Picard rank one, denoted K3$^{[n]}$, these have been classified by \cite{BeriCattaneoBiratTransfHilbSchemeK3Surf}.

-A lot of geometry of HK manifolds is dictated by its second cohomology $H^2(X,\bbZ)$, which when $X$ is of K$3^{[n]}$-type, together with the Beauville--Bogomolov--Fujiki form $q_X$ is an indefinite lattice of signature $(3, 20)$.
-In this set-up, Mongardi in \cite[Thm.\ 26]{Mon16} shows that any (biregular) automorphism acts as $\Id$ on the (lattice-theoretic) \textsl{discriminant group} $A_X \coloneqq H^2(X,\bbZ)^{\vee}/H^2(X,\bbZ)$.

-We focus on \textsl{finite order symplectic} birational maps from $X$ to itself which act as $-\Id$ on $A_X$.
-Our first main result is the following, which is proved in \S \ref{SectionCohActionSymplecticBirMaps}.
+Our first result identifies HK manifolds of K3$^{[n]}$-type admitting such maps.

-\begin{alphtheorem} Let $X$ be a projective HK manifold of K3$^{[n]}$-type admitting a finite order symplectic birational map $g$ with $g^*_{|_{A_X}}=-\Id$.
-Then $X$ is isomorphic to a moduli space of (twisted) sheaves on a K3 surface. \end{alphtheorem}
+\begin{theorem} Let $X$ be a projective HK manifold of K3$^{[n]}$-type admitting a non-trivial finite order symplectic birational self-map.
+Then $X$ is isomorphic to a moduli space of (twisted) sheaves on a K3 surface. \end{theorem}

 In particular, $X$ has Picard rank at least $2$.
-In other words, a general projective HK manifold of K3$^{[n]}$-type cannot admit finite order birational self-maps that induce non-trivial action on $A_X$.
+In other words, a very general projective HK manifold of K3$^{[n]}$-type cannot admit symplectic finite order birational self-maps.
+This follows also from \cite[Prop.\ 4.3]{DebarreHKMan}, which in addition confirms that our result is optimal in the sense that certain very general HK manifolds of K$3^{[n]}$-type do indeed admit finite order automorphisms, however, these are always anti-symplectic.

-Typical (and, up to our knowledge, the only geometrically explicit) examples of such symplectic birational maps are described by Markman in \cite[sections 11.1, 11.2]{Mar13} (see \S \ref{SectionMarkmanExamples} for one of the examples).

-To elaborate on the action on the discriminant group, denote by $\Bir(X)$ the group of birational self-maps of $X$, by $\ho(H^2(X,\bbZ),q_X)$ the group of isometries of $H^2(X,\bbZ)$, and by $\ho(A_X,\bar{q}_X)$ the group of isometries of $A_X$.
-For $X$ a HK manifold, birational self-maps naturally induce an automorphism of $H^2(X,\bbC)$.
-Huybrechts \cite[Lem.\ 2.6]{HuyCompactHK} showed that the quadratic form $q_X$ behaves well under birational maps.
-In other words, we have the following group homomorphism: